rch-iv/DMA/README.md

 The web democratized information. **DMA democratizes agency itself.**

 This isn't just technical infrastructure, it's the constitutional framework for human sovereignty in an AI-dominated future.

+This protocol is operational and works across current systems.
+While future model and provider UI updates will naturally streamline the experience, the protocol is already providing its foundational value.

 ### **Project Structure**